 2.3.
 CM SAF SARAH-3 Sunshine Duration Product

-The Surface Solar Radiation Data Set – Heliosat (SARAH-3) is a satellite-based climate data record developed by the EUMETSAT Satellite Application Facility on Climate Monitoring (CM SAF).
-SARAH-3 provides spatially and temporally consistent estimates of surface solar radiation and sunshine duration derived from geostationary Meteosat observations, with temporal coverage extending from 1983 to the present.
+The Surface Solar Radiation Data Set – Heliosat (SARAH-3) is a satellite-based climate data record (CDR) developed by the EUMETSAT Satellite Application Facility on Climate Monitoring (CM SAF).
+SARAH-3 is doi-referenced (https://doi.org/10.5676/EUM_SAF_CM/SARAH/V003) and provides spatially and temporally consistent estimates of surface solar radiation and sunshine duration derived from geostationary Meteosat observations, with a temporal coverage extending from 1983 to the present.

-Sunshine duration in SARAH-3 is retrieved indirectly using the Heliosat methodology, which combines satellite-derived cloud index information with clear-sky radiative transfer modelling.
+Sunshine duration in SARAH-3 is retrieved indirectly using the Heliosat methodology, that combines satellite-derived cloud index information with clear-sky radiative transfer modelling.
 The cloud index quantifies the attenuation of surface solar radiation due to clouds relative to clear-sky conditions, while the clear-sky model accounts for solar geometry and atmospheric transmittance.
 A given time step is classified as “sunny” when the estimated surface direct irradiance exceeds the conventional sunshine threshold of 120 W m⁻² (Pfeifroth et al., 2024).

 The SD was derived from the ratio of the number of “sunny” satellite slots to all available slots during daylight multiplied by the theoretically possible daylength: